ucsd-ccbb/VAPr/docs/index.md

   As a rule of thumb, use at most `number of CPU cores - 1`, and for smaller vcf files (less than 50 thousand variants) 4-5 cores at most.
 Default: 4.
   - `verbose`: An integer value from 0 to 3 that specifies the verbosity level.
 Default: 0.
+  - `csv_only`: Determines if only csv data from Annovar will be parsed to MongoDB.
+This will skip annotation with MyVariant.info and will result in much faster annotation.
+It takes a Boolean True of False.
+Default: False

 #### `quick_annotate_and_save` (not recommended)